broadwayinc/skapi-js/README.md

 # Skapi

-Serverless backend API Library for HTML Frontend.
+### Zero-Setup Backend API for HTML Frontend

-Build fullstack web applications directly from your HTML without backend engineering.
+Skapi is a zero-setup backend API that runs entirely serverless.
+Build full-featured web applications faster with Skapi - No complex installations, No server configurations, No database management required.

 ### Compatible with both vanilla HTML and SPA projects

 No fancy framework or complex deployment required.
-Just focused on the basics, Skapi is a single JavaScript library fully compatible with vanilla HTML, as well as any frontend frameworks.
+Just focused on the basics, Skapi is a single JavaScript library fully compatible with vanilla HTML, as well as any JS frameworks.

 ### All-in-One Package